Planning and organizing your retirement is one of the most rewarding tasks you can do for yourself.

 Review your insurance to ensure you are adequately covered.
 Old age comes with its own peculiar needs, and you should consider if you need:

 - Life Insurance (Use PolicyMe or PolicyAdvisor to find the lowest life insurance quotes available)

 - Private travel medical insurance

 Although we have near-universal healthcare in Canada, it may not cover all your needs.
-If you are traveling abroad, you may need health insurance that covers you outside of Caanda.
+If you are travelling abroad, you may need health insurance that covers you outside of Canada.

 10. Develop an Estate Plan

 Have you made a will?
 Does it need updating?
 Prepare a will that clearly states how you want your estate to be dispersed after you die.
 This will save your family a lot of stress and ensure your wishes are respected.

 If you do not have a will, the government will appoint an administrator to distribute your estate based on provincial legislation.
 Regularly review your will to see if it needs updating.

 Consider getting a power of attorney, which gives a person you trust the power to manage your finances and make decisions on your behalf when you are incapable of doing so yourself.